Kardar-Parisi-Zhang Equation from Long-Range Exclusion Processes: Local Equilibrium Estimates

-where the final identity follows from the definition of the $\bar{\mathfrak{D}}$-functional, or equivalently by definition of conditional probability and conditional expectation.
-Via convexity of the Dirichlet form as proved in \cite{KL}, like in the classical one-block estimate in Theorem 2.4 in \cite{GPV}, the last Dirichlet form is controlled by the LHS of the bound in Proposition \ref{prop:EProd} as follows.
+where the last identity follows from the definition of the $\bar{\mathfrak{D}}$-functional, or equivalently by definition of conditional probability and conditional expectation.
+Via convexity of the Dirichlet form in Corollary 10.3 in Appendix 1.10 of \cite{KL}, as in the classical one-block estimate in Theorem 2.4 in \cite{GPV}, the final Dirichlet form is controlled by the LHS of the bound of Proposition \ref{prop:EProd} but with an additional factor of $|\mathfrak{I}_{N}|^{-1}$ from spatial averaging and $|\mathfrak{I}_{\varphi}|$ from redundancies in counting contributions from jumps.
+Here in our application of Proposition \ref{prop:EProd}, we choose $\e\in\R_{>0}$ therein to be $2\e$ where the $\e\in\R_{>0}$-factor in $2\e$ is the $\e$-value we picked in the current Lemma \ref{lemma:LE}.
+Equivalently, we use Proposition \ref{prop:EProd} for twice the $\e$-exponent we are using here.
+This gives

-The last estimate follows by Proposition \ref{prop:EProd} upon taking the initial measure therein to be $\mu_{\mathfrak{t}_{0},N}$.
-This completes the proof. \end{proof}
+We clarify that we use Proposition \ref{prop:EProd} with the initial measure therein to be $\mu_{\mathfrak{t}_{0},N}$ here.
+This completes the proof.